-Telestream recommends using UNC paths instead of drive letter paths, and it is required in distributed domains.
-For a detailed discussion, see Understanding Path Specifications for Vantage Storage.
+Telestream recommends using UNC paths instead of drive letter paths, and it is required in Vantage arrays.
+For a detailed discussion, see Understanding Paths for Vantage Storage.

 Now when you create a workflow that generates media you want saved in this folder path, you simply select SunupHDWaitingApproval in the Flip action's inspector.